Post

 The gap that catches most people is attribution.
 An alert fires telling you a subscription has crossed 90% of its monthly budget.
 It doesn’t tell you which resource group, which resource, or which operation caused the increase.
 Getting from “the subscription is over budget” to “this specific App Service scaling event is responsible” requires opening Cost Management, switching to the cost analysis view, and drilling through the charge hierarchy manually.

-Setting tags for cost attribution and using resource group cost breakdowns makes the investigation faster, but the alert itself contains none of that context.
-The alert is the smoke alarm.
-Cost Management is where you find the fire.
+Setting tags for cost attribution and using resource group cost breakdowns makes the investigation faster after the fact, but the alert itself contains none of that context when it arrives.
+The alert is, in effect, the smoke alarm going off in the hallway, and Cost Management is the room where you have to go to find out where the fire actually is.

 Reserved instance and savings plan accounting is another common source of confusion.
 If you have reserved capacity commitments, actual charges are split between the reservation cost, which posts regardless of usage, and the consumption cost, which posts based on what ran.
 Budget alerts against actual spend don’t surface this split cleanly, so it’s possible to have a budget that looks healthy while you’re underutilising reservations and still paying for them.